 There has definitely been suffering in our wait as we still have an unknown future with one of our kids and the other one we are missing out on this important period of her life.
 In all our distress, God is teaching us more about Romans 5:3-5, “we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.”
 Please do not think I am able to rejoice and feel thankful in this period of suffering on my own accord.
 It is absolutely the work of the Holy Spirit that I am able to look at this wait with renewed perspective.

-Ekemini Uwan is one of my favorite theologians.
-She just gets it.
-This tweet of hers (shown above) hits the nail on the head.
+This tweet from Ekemini Uwan (shown above) hits the nail on the head.
 Let’s not forget that God is loving.
 He acts out of love and ultimately everything is for the sake of His glory.
 Let’s glorify Him and give Him all the praise in our wait, in our sufferings, in all the in between, because He is so worthy.

 James 1:2-4 says, “Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.”